abadc0de/moonwalk/README.md

 Some of these things are already being discussed, and will hopefully be added in the somewhat near future.

+## LuaNode setup ##

+Experimental support for LuaNode is included.
+Invoke the sever like this:

+    /path/to/luanode server/luanode.lua /example/ 8910

+Where "/example/" is your API root and "8080" is the port to use.

 ## License ##

 Copyright &copy; 2013 Moonwalk Authors